 All costs incurred in complying with these checks are the responsibility of the student.

 King's College Physician Assistant Drug and Alcohol Policy

 The King's College Department of Physician Assistant Studies follows the policies outlined in the King's College Student Handbook.
 The use of drugs or alcohol prior to or during any activities pertaining to the program is strictly prohibited.
 If there is reasonable suspicion of impairment, the student will be removed from that activity/class/rotation immediately.
 An institution, clinical site or the PA Program may request or require drug and/or alcohol testing, and/or referral for counseling and treatment.
 Prior to the start of the professional phase of the program, students will be required to undergo a 10 panel urine drug and/or alcohol test performed at a licensed laboratory.
-Students are required to have this testing done annually and in some cases, testing will be done randomly upon request.
+Students are required to have this testing done annually and additional unannounced testing may be required as well.
 Students will sign a consent form with a waiver of liability releasing this information to the Program and any Clinical Site that may require the reported results.
 The student is responsible for all associated costs incurred.
 If the student refuses they may be unable to complete the requirements of the program.
 Specific disciplinary actions and/or dismissals will be handled on an individual basis.

 Immunization Policy for the Department of Physician Assistant Studies during the Professional Phase*